replicatedhq/replicated-docs/docs/reference/custom-resource-config.md

 ```

 ### `password`
-Type `password` is a text field that hides the character input.
+The `password` type is a text field that hides the character input.
 This type must have nested items that act as options.
-This type will be displayed as radio buttons in the admin console.
+This type is displayed as radio buttons in the admin console.

 ### `select_one`
-Type `select_one` is a special case.
+The `select_one` type is a special case.
 This type must have nested items that act as options.
-This type will be displayed as radio buttons in the admin console.
+This type is displayed as radio buttons in the admin console.

 ```yaml
     - name: authentication